Lzgpom/integra-slate/source/includes/_requests.md

 Other | SHIFT_CLOSE_OPEN | Close then open the reconciliation period.

 ## Options
 Options is information that is on a request or a response.
+This information is use to put and receive data that will be sent (request) or received (response) from the terminal.
 The options that can be added to requests are:
 **AN** - Alpha Numeric
 **A** - Alpha